jforrest602/projects/MYDFIR_30Day_Challenege_Part6.md

 To find out if any other users have been affected by this IP, I go to `Discover` in the Elastic web GUI to search for the IP address.
 I find that there have been more than 48,000 events in the past 30 days.
 All of them targeting Administrator.
 <img width="960" alt="Day27-4" src="https://github.com/user-attachments/assets/6c96fb79-f9b4-450b-98bb-3078c1467338" />

-TO determine if any of the 48,000+ authentication attempts were successful, I combine the IP address and the event code 4624 to make my query - `179.60.147.198 and event.code: 4624`.
+To determine if any of the 48,000+ authentication attempts were successful, I combine the IP address and the event code 4624 to make my query - `179.60.147.198 and event.code: 4624`.
 Remember that event code 4624 in Windows is a log entry that records a successful account logon.
 <img width="959" alt="Day27-4a" src="https://github.com/user-attachments/assets/817645ff-6d94-4e98-b529-043c1dcac64b" />

 Thankfully, there hasn't been any successful authentications.
 However, just to be sure my query worked as expected, I query just `event.code: 4624` to see if there are any results.
 And there are 557 events returned, meaning my query performed as I intended.
 <img width="959" alt="Day27-4b" src="https://github.com/user-attachments/assets/e39f4382-9d53-45f0-882f-b244ebdb71e9" />

+#### Conclusions
+By applying the same investigative methodology as with the SSH brute force attempts, I was able to identify and analyze the RDP brute force activity.
+The IP `179.60.147.198` is clearly linked to malicious behavior, with numerous failed attempts targeting Administrator accounts.
+Fortunately, no successful logins were observed.
+Using tools like AbuseIPDB and Greynoise provided context to the IP’s activity, reinforcing its association with brute force attacks.
+Finally, by pushing alerts to osTicket, I am ensuring that a hypothetical security team is immediately notified of any future attempts, allowing for quicker responses to potential threats.

+## Day 28: Investigating Mythic Agent